The Whispers of Atlantis Anthology

 As the vast column marches in the desolate landscape, leaders plot for greater things: glory and governorship, title of Pharaoh, riches, and influence.

 But one man seeks something else.

-And soon, some are about to learn that the swirling sand of the desert is not the only thing in their path to plunder and glory.
+And soon, many are about to learn that the swirling sand of the desert is not the only thing in their path to plunder and glory.